jnmarcellus/KACE/README.md

 # KACE
-Tips and Tricks to use KACE more effectively with other systems or just reports inside of the K1000.
+Tips and Tricks to use KACE more effectively or just reports inside of the KACE Systems Management Appliance(K1000.)